lee2sman/scripting_fall2020/week1/README.md

 You have three webpages due by next Wednesday!

-### Re-Style the Scripting For The Web syllabus page

-1. Remix the class website.
-You have the HTML file and CSS file.
-Edit the CSS file, or delete it entirely and start fresh!
-2. Make your own choices of colors, fonts, placement.
-You can make the page brutalist, minimalist, maximalist or something entirely unique.
-But don't make it bland, broken or blah.

-### A Web-based Text Editor

-Continue working on the text editor we began in class.
-Review the editors I have hosted at on [Typetype](http://leetusman.com/Typetype).
-You can check out my [Typetype](https://glitch.com/edit/#!/typetype?) example code on Glitch.
-But don't steal my styles!
-Make your own!

-Make your own custom web-based editor.
-Consider colors, font, sizes, placements, maybe even starter text.
-What is the name of your theme?
-Add the name to the title of the page and put it in a h1 tag at the tag.
-Write a starter sentence or two that will get us in the mood to type in your editor.

-You will be judged on:

-- Concept
-  - Does the concept make sense?
-  - Is it a novel idea?
-- Execution
-  - Does the website work?
-  - Is the code fully functional?

 ### A class site of your own

 Make a single-page website that will serve as a landing page for the projects you create this semester.
 The site should be clear and easy to navigate.
 The code must work properly.
 The site should have your name or a pseudonym and a clear list of your webpages that you make for class.